scottstanie/sardem/README.md

 The geojson can be any valid simple Polygon- you can get one easily from http://geojson.io , for example.

-Functions for working with digital elevation maps (DEMs) are mostly contained in the `Downloader` and `Stitcher` classes within `insar/dem.py`.
+Functions for working with digital elevation maps (DEMs) are mostly contained in the `Downloader` and `Stitcher` classes within `sardem/dem.py`.

-Once you have made this, if you want to get a quick look in python, the script `insar/scripts/view_dem.py` opens the file and plots with matplotlib.
+Once you have made this, if you want to get a quick look in python, the script `sardem view` opens the file and plots with matplotlib.

 If you have multiple, you can plot them using matplotlib for a quick look.